When Someone You Love Disappears on You

 4. What do you need to do to keep from running after the person?
 If you need to, you can delete them from Facebook, messenger, Instagram, Snapchat, WhatsApp, and your phone contacts.
 You can delete all text messages you have shared.
 You can make it as hard for yourself to chase them as possible.

-Can I help support you through this?
+Let me help you to get through this.
 You can reach out to me here.

 When you are feeling better, when you have had some time and perspective, then you can take a deeper dive into it.